pulumi/docs/quickstart/aws/index.md

 * [EC2 Linux WebServer VM](./tutorial-ec2-webserver.html): Create an EC2 Linux Web Server virtual machine
 * [A simple containerized app](./tutorial-service.html): Deploy EC2 or Fargate ECS Services
 * [Serve a Static Website from S3](./tutorial-s3-website.html): Serve a static website out of content in an S3 bucket
+* [Serverless + Containers + Infrastructure](./tutorial-thumbnailer.html): Deploy a complete  application using a combination of buckets, serverless functions and containers.

 In addition to the tutorials, several interesting examples are available complete with instructions: